Top 10 Tips for Parents

 2. Letting Go

 Help your student with what to bring with him or her overseas.
 Pack light, but also wisely.
 Pack a few extra photos of your student in case he or she needs to get a new passport.
-Have your student walk around with packed bags to make sure he or she will be able to handle it once he or she leaves the house.
-Your child may be lugging that suitcase around for quite a while during his or her travels.
+Have your student walk around with packed bags to make sure he or she will be able to handle it once they leave the house.
+Your child may be lugging their suitcase around for quite a while during his or her travels.
 If your student wears glasses, get him or her an extra pair or two to take with, particularly if they are prescription lenses.
 If your student is taking any prescription medications, be sure to send him or her overseas with an extra supply and a copy of the prescription.
 Try to obtain a note from the doctor regarding your child's need for the medication, in case of any issues during the customs process.

 6. Student Responsibility